Q: When can I begin the program?

-A: Candidates need a degree in the content field they are wanting to teach or must have completed all required coursework in the subject planning to teach.
+A: Candidates need to have a degree in the content field they are wanting to teach or must have completed all required coursework in the subject planning to teach.
 All professional education coursework will be obtained during the two-year program.

 Q: How do I obtain a teaching job?

-A: Once eligibility is determined, candidates may apply and interview at schools for full-time teaching positions.
+A: Once eligibility is determined and program entry approved, candidates may apply and interview at schools for full-time teaching positions.
 Students are encouraged to begin searching for teaching jobs as early as March.
 The hiring process is different in every district, with some hires being made as late as July.
-A job as teacher of record can be acquired at any accredited middle or high school within Kansas.
+A job as the teacher of record can be acquired at any accredited middle or high school within Kansas.
 Be sure to check with the T2T office to ensure which specific schools meet restricted licensure requirements.
 Teaching begins in the fall, after summer pre-requisite coursework has been completed.

 Q: What subjects can I teach?